Read me

 ANDREW : That’s right.
 That’s exactly my point.

 It should be said that Buddy Rich, Andrew’s friend from the placards, was happily married for thirty-four years, and Charlie Parker had a wife and two children as well.
-Andrew’s tragedy is that at least at some point in time he had an inner desire to be ordinary, to have relations with a girl he liked.
-As the story develops and Fletcher’s oppression becomes almost unbearable to the extent he regards his own efforts as deficient, he takes Nicole as someone guilty of his own faults, a distraction from the most important in his life: jazz.
-Followed by a conflict with Fletcher, Andrew made himself believe that he may quit drum playing and he even tries to make up with Nicole once more, but the girl refuses such an act on the pretext that she has someone else.
-In fact, she was severely affected by Andrew’s egoism and arrogant attitude to her and her life.
-It is true that Nicole does not have exaggerated ambitions, but it is also true that she liked Andrew and was ready to back him in all his beginnings, but he never gave her a chance.
+Andrew’s tragedy is that, at least at some point in time, he had an inner desire to be ordinary, to have relations with a girl he liked.
+As the story develops and Fletcher’s oppression becomes almost unbearable to the extent that he regards his efforts as deficient, he takes Nicole as someone guilty of his faults, a distraction from the most important thing in his life: jazz.
+Followed by a conflict with Fletcher, Andrew makes himself believe that he may quit drum playing, and he even tries to make up with Nicole once more, but the girl refuses such an act on the pretext that she has someone else.
+She was severely affected by Andrew’s egoism and arrogant attitude toward her and her life.
+Indeed, Nicole does not have exaggerated ambitions, but it is also true that she liked Andrew and was ready to back him in all his beginnings, but he never gave her a chance.

 ANDREW: I’d rather die broke and drunk at 34 and have people at a dinner table somewhere